IBM-Cloud/ansible-collection-ibm/docs/ibm_is_snapshots_info.rst

     Filters the collection to snapshots with copies with the specified identifier.

+  resource_group (False, str, None)
+    Filters the snapshot collection by resources group id

+  name (False, str, None)
+    Filters the snapshot collection by snapshot name

+  source_image (False, str, None)
+    Filters the snapshot collection by source image id

+  snapshot_copies_crn (False, str, None)
+    Filters the collection to snapshots with copies with the specified CRN.

+  snapshot_copies_remote_region_name (False, str, None)
+    Filters the collection to snapshots with copies with the exact remote region name.

-  snapshot_consistency_group_crn (False, str, None)
+  source_snapshot_remote_region_name (False, str, None)
-    Filters the collection to resources with a source snapshot with the exact snapshot consistency group crn.
+    Filters the collection to snapshots with a source snapshot with the exact remote region name.

-  generation (False, int, 2)
-    The generation of Virtual Private Cloud infrastructure that you want to use.
-Supported values are 1 for VPC generation 1, and 2 for VPC generation 2 infrastructure.
-If this value is not specified, 2 is used by default.
-This can also be provided via the environment variable 'IC_GENERATION'.

   region (False, str, us-south)